aleksanderbl29/aleksanderbl29/README.md

   - Deployment of the entire homelab through [ansible](https://github.com/aleksanderbl29/ansible4homelab)
 - I'm also learning R - My progress and the files for my learnings is in [Learning R](https://github.com/aleksanderbl29/learning-r)
 - [My nix-config](https://github.com/aleksanderbl29/nix-config) with configuration for my personal mac-system using nix, nix-darwin and home-manager.
 - The R-package [dawaR](https://github.com/aleksanderbl29/dawaR) that wraps the Danish Web Address API.
+You can download it from [CRAN]([https://](https://cran.r-project.org/package=dawaR)).
 - The R-package [aleksandeR](https://github.com/aleksanderbl29/aleksandeR) to provide personal functions for my own convenience.
+- The R-package [geodk](https://github.com/aleksanderbl29/geodk) to service geospatial data for Denmark.

 ## 📊 My Stats